Steppin' Out (Neil Sedaka album): Side Two

+Reception

+AllMusic said "there are no memorable tunes here, and the craft simply doesn't offer the pleasures it once did.
+Consequently, it's only of interest to hardcore followers".
+The Windsor Star opined that "I liked Sedaka better when he was still worried about his comeback ... there was a hunger then that is missing from this album ... even Elton John would find it a bit soft around the edges".

 Singles and EPs

 Many of the songs on this album were released on 45 rpm singles; some were even included on a 33-1/3 rpm EP album in the UK.
 Those songs that saw such a release are as follows: